Supersonic aircraft: History

 The first aircraft to achieve supersonic speed during its flight was the American Bell X-1 experimental plane, which was powered by a 6000 lb thrust rocket powered by liquid oxygen and ethyl alcohol.
 Most supersonic aircraft have been military or experimental aircraft.

 Aviation research during World War II led to the creation of the first rocket- and jet-powered aircraft.
 Several claims of breaking the sound barrier during the war subsequently emerged.
 However, the first recognized flight exceeding the speed of sound by a manned aircraft in controlled level flight was performed on October 14, 1947 by the experimental Bell X-1 research rocket plane piloted by Chuck Yeager.
 Moreover, the first aircraft to break the sound barrier with a female pilot was an F-86 Canadair Sabre with Jacqueline Cochran at the controls.
 According to David Masters, the DFS 346 prototype captured in Germany by the Soviets, after being released from a Boeing B-29 Superfortress heavy bomber at 32800 ft (10000 m), reached 683 mph (1100 km/h) late in 1951, which would have exceeded Mach 1 at that height.
 The pilot in these flights was the German Wolfgang Ziese.

-"Breaking the Sound Barrier" (1947) Official USAF promotional film reel of the Bell X-1 - the world's first supersonic aircraft.

 On August 21, 1961, a Douglas DC-8-43 (registration N9604Z) exceeded Mach 1 in a controlled dive during a test flight at Edwards Air Force Base.
 The crew was composed of the following members: William Magruder (pilot), Paul Patten (copilot), Joseph Tomich (flight engineer), and Richard H. Edwards (flight test engineer).
 This was the first intentional supersonic flight by a civilian airliner, and the only one ever performed by a civilian airliner other than the Concorde or Tu-144.

 In the 1960s and 1970s, multiple design studies for supersonic airliners were conducted and eventually two types entered service, the Soviet Tupolev Tu-144 (1968) and Anglo-French Concorde (1969).
 However, political, environmental, and economic obstacles, alongside one fatal Concorde crash, eventually prevented them from being utilized to their full commercial potential.